oneclickvirt/oneclickvirt.github.io/docs/en/guide/pve/pve_lxc.md

 Here is the information for the created example CT:

-Please note that "CT" and other technical terms might have specific meanings in different contexts.
-If "CT" stands for something specific in your domain, you might want to provide additional context for accurate translation.

 | Attribute           | Value          |
 | ------------------- | -------------- |
 | CTID                | 111            |